danass/tatfortit/README.md

 # Tat for tit
-Tit for tat tournament implementation
+Tit for tat tournament implementation in python.